Review: Roku LT + Plex Media Server

 These small annoyances aside, Roku makes setup easy and fast.
 Further, the user interface is obvious and easy to navigate — the company has clearly put effort into making this product easy to use.

-Plex: Settings and Then Some
+Plex: Settings And Then Some

 Plex Media Server is available for Mac, as well as Linux and Windows.
 To run it, you will need an Intel Core Duo or faster Mac with 1GB RAM (2GB recommended) running OS OS X 10.6 Snow Leopard or higher — very modest requirements.